flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 Predicting number of shares and likes of an article can be treated as a classification problem, because the output will be discrete values (range of shares and likes).
 As input, the title of the articles with each word as a token t1, t2, t3, ... tn.

-For this task will be used the following algorithms: Support Vector Machines (SVM), Decision Trees, Gaussian Naive Bayes (GaussianNB), K-Nearest Neighbors and Logistic Regression.
+For this task will evaluate the following algorithms: Support Vector Machines (SVM), Decision Trees, Gaussian Naive Bayes (GaussianNB), K-Nearest Neighbors and Logistic Regression.
 In the end, it will be compared the performance of each one of them and one will be chosen.
+To estimate accuracy, it will be used a 5-fold cross validation, that splits the dataset in 5 parts, 4 of trainning and 1 of testing.
 The implementation of this project will be made usying Python, Numpy [[14]](http://www.numpy.org/) and Scikit [[15]](http://scikit-learn.org/stable/).

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

-To reach a better solution, we will test several supervised algorithms and compare the performance between them.
+This project will run the same testing and training data for multiple algorithms, the comparison between themselves can be used to evaluate their performance.
+The comparison will be made with the F1-score of each of the simulations to check which one is more effective.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_

-The benchmark model and solution model will be evaluated, when appropriate, with the F1, accurancy and precision scores.
+The benchmark model and the solution model will be evaluated using:

- - F1 score
- - Accurancy Score
- - Precision Score
+a.
+F1-Score

 ### Project Design